shenqq377/shenqq377.github.io/_pages/about.md

 My research interests lie in computer vision and machine learning, with a specific focus on instance detection in robotics and transfer learning in healthcare applications.

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Our paper, "LUMOS Dataset: Lumbar Multimodal Osteoporosis Screening with X-ray and CT images" has been accepted by ACMMM 2025 Datasets Track.
+- *2025.07*: &nbsp;🎉🎉 Our paper, "Where Views Meet Curves: Virtual Anchors for Hyperbolic Multi-View Graph Diffusion" has been accepted by ACMMM 2025.
-- *2026.06*: &nbsp;🎉🎉 Our Challenge "Object Instance Detection" will be held at "5th Workshop on Visual Perception and Learning in an Open World" in conjunction with CVPR on June 11, 2025!
+- *2025.06*: &nbsp;🎉🎉 Our Challenge "Object Instance Detection" will be held at "5th Workshop on Visual Perception and Learning in an Open World" in conjunction with CVPR on June 11, 2025!
-- *2025.05*: &nbsp;🎉🎉 Our paper, "Enhancing Bone Mineral Density Estimation from X-ray Images with Cross-Modal Knowledge Distillation" has been accepted by KDD 2025.
+- *2025.05*: &nbsp;🎉🎉 Our paper, "Enhancing Bone Mineral Density Estimation from X-ray Images with Cross-Modal Knowledge Distillation" has been accepted by KDD 2025 Applied Data Science(ADS) Track.
 - *2025.02*: &nbsp;🎉🎉 Our paper, "Solving Instance Detection from an Open-World Perspective" has been accepted by CVPR 2025.
 - *2024.12*: &nbsp;🎉🎉 Our Challenge Workshop "Object Instance Detection" has been held in conjunction with ACCV on December 09, 2024!
 - *2024.06*: &nbsp;🎉🎉 Our Challenge "Object Instance Detection" has been held at "4th Workshop on Visual Perception and Learning in an Open World" in conjunction with CVPR on June 18, 2024!